 Even the best-behaved puppy needs training.
 Dogs are very intelligent creatures, and they need constant mental stimulation – so training is a must.
 It will also directly benefit you as it builds control and trust.

 It’s also a great way for you to bond with your four-legged friend.
 They will learn to listen and to trust you, and you will do the same.
-Use positive reinforcement with special treats for good behavior, and use crate training when you witness bad behavior.
+Use positive reinforcement with special treats for good behaviour, and use crate training when you witness bad behaviour.

 However, crate training alone won’t stop dogs from chewing furniture – there needs to be a balance!

 A strong puppy needs strong chew toys.
 Many dogs can make their way through a tennis ball in a matter of minutes.

 A smaller, weaker chew toy will therefore not last very long and can end up becoming quite an expensive habit for you to keep replacing!
 If your dog destroys all their toys then see this article.